Man and woman holding hands, infertility, husband and wife

 • Eat a healthy diet.
 A balanced diet full of fruits and vegetables and packed with antioxidants may have protective properties for sperm.

 • Engaging in regular, moderate-effort physical activity is a great way to increase the levels of powerful antioxidant enzymes in your body, which can keep sperm strong.
 (It’s also great for stress reduction.)
+One note: When exercising, opt for loose-fitting, cotton garments.

 • Reducing stress is powerful: It can reduce sexual function and negatively impact your hormone levels—including those required to produce healthy sperm.
 Finding healthy ways to manage your stress is a critical piece of the fertility puzzle.

-Plus, taking a vitamin for fertility tailored specifically to men is a great way to ensure you’re getting all the nutrients you need on your fertility journey.
+Taking a vitamin for fertility tailored specifically to men is a great way to ensure you’re getting all the nutrients you need on your fertility journey.
 Perelel’s Men’s Multi Support Pack was designed to support your general and reproductive health.
 We specifically included CoQ10, a nutrient linked to healthy sperm production.* 5

 Shop the Article: